bioinfo-pf-curie/ChIP-seq/README.md

 ### Design control

-A design control is a csv file that list all experimental samples, their IDs, the associated input control, the replicate number and the expected peak type.
+A design control is a csv file that list all experimental samples, their IDs, the associated input control (or IgG), the replicate number and the expected peak type.
 The design control is expected to be created as below :

 SAMPLE_ID | CONTROL_ID | SAMPLE_NAME | GROUP | PEAK_TYPE

 Both files will be checked by the pipeline and have to be rigorously defined in order to make the pipeline work.
+Note thte the control is optional if not available but is highly recommanded.

 ### Full Documentation